 Once you have your rulesets and teams, you will build the router and choose a trigger event (ex: triggering a route once a field in Salesforce is updated).
 Then choose from your rulesets to determine what must also be true before the object is assigned and finish with who should receive the distributions.

 LeanData’s interface looks more like a logic map.
 There are different “nodes” that are shaped differently and can represent a match, decision, action, etc.

 When you have a fairly simple route, the map is easy enough to follow and looks something like this:

 However, when your route gets more complicated, the map gets messy and it’s hard to know where each decision lives in order to make necessary updates.
 It can start looking something like this.

-People who are used to using LeanData may prefer the logic map they’re used to; however, if you’re new to both systems, Chili Piper is more intuitive.
+If you’re used to using LeanData, you might be more comfortable navigating the logic map.
+However, if you’re new to both systems, Chili Piper is more intuitive.

 At the time this article was written, Chili Piper scored #1 for implementation and relationship in the lead routing category, compared to LeanData’s #2.

 Before Chili Piper, SwagUp was using custom Salesforce lead distribution.

 Anytime they wanted to make a change, it would take about 72 hours of lead time.